Great-Sun-Group/credex-core/projects/neo4jConnectionDebug.md

 ### 2. Improved User Data Script

-We've enhanced the EC2 instance user data script to better detect and report S3 endpoint issues:
+We've enhanced the EC2 instance user data script to better detect and report issues:

 - **Early CloudWatch Integration**:
   - Installs and configures CloudWatch agent at the beginning of the script
   - Sends installation status metrics to CloudWatch
   - Logs to instance console output for easier debugging

+- **Robust SSM Agent Installation**:
+  - Explicitly downloads and installs the latest SSM agent
+  - Verifies the agent is running and restarts if necessary
+  - Tests SSM connectivity to ensure the agent is registered with AWS
+  - Provides detailed logging of SSM agent status

 - **S3 Connectivity Testing**:
   - Explicitly tests S3 connectivity to the Neo4j repository